 NovaThreads are made of polydioxanone (PDO), a biodegradable synthetic polymer.
 PDO sutures have an excellent medical safety profile and have been used for plastic surgeries, cardiothoracic surgeries and other medical procedures for over 30 years.

 WHO SHOULD PERFORM MY THREAD LIFT?

 Regardless of the method you go with, it is crucial to find a medical professional who holds extensive experience in both the thread lift procedure and facial anatomy.
 Choosing an established practice with veteran staff like California Dermatology Care can make all the difference in your final results.

 Candidates for InstaLift and NovaThread are virtually the same.
-Anyone who is experiencing signs of facial aging like sagging or volume loss desiring relatively instant gratification with minimal downtime could consider having either of these thread lift procedures.
+Anyone experiencing signs of facial aging like mild to moderate sagging or volume loss desiring relatively instant gratification with minimal downtime could consider having either of these thread lift procedures.

-Similar to any cosmetic procedure, the best candidates are those who are in generally good health, are maintaining a healthy and stable weight, do not smoke and have realistic expectations about what a thread lift can do for them.
+Similar to any cosmetic procedure, the best candidates are in generally good health, are maintaining a healthy and stable weight, do not smoke and have realistic expectations about what a thread lift can do for them.

 Because the procedures are so similar, you can generally expect the same kind of process for both InstaLift and NovaThread.
 The first step is the application of local anesthesia and mapping of your face by one of our physicians to determine the best way to proceed with the thread lift.

 Once the anesthesia has kicked in, the physician will insert the threads into your face via a series of injections for NovaThread or with a stitching technique for InstaLift.
 Both procedures generally take less than an hour to complete and are performed in the office.

 Alternatives like facelifts or eye lifts can often take multiple hours to complete and require much more extensive excisions and anesthesia.
 The desire to limit that commitment is a big reason why so many patients are now choosing to go for nonsurgical procedures instead.